 You don’t have to fly frequently to know the airline industry has some of the most ridiculous rules in the travel business.
 But if you fly enough, you may not have to follow all of them.

 For example: Most passengers are herded through boarding areas in large, disorganized groups.
 Unless you’re an elite-level frequent flier; then you skip through a “breezeway” or over a red carpet, away from the long line, directly to your preferred seat.
-Frequent fliers also get to shortcut the lengthy security line at some airports, and they don’t have to pay many checked luggage fees and other surcharges. [continue]
+Frequent fliers also get to shortcut the lengthy security line at some airports, and they don’t have to pay many checked luggage fees and other surcharges.
+Read more “Ridiculous or not?
+Airline rules were meant to be broken (by elites)”

 I’m frequently accused of using this site as a bully pulpit, which is, of course, completely true.